Roo4L/myblog/content/posts/Invisible USB Leak on Intel SoC/index.md

 ![Address Device - transition to Slot Addressed state](./_resources/xhci_rh_poll_2.png)
 ![Configuring endpoints - Slot Configured state](./_resources/xhci_rh_poll_3.png)

 Actually, there is a little lie.
 Despite me translating configuration stage code on python, I've never found enough time to test it properly.
 So I've replaced it with a hardcode which configures endpoints specific to my exact Arduino Nano.
-I have [an issue](https://github.com/Roo4L/ipclib/issues/3) in ipclib repository which references this exact issue.
+I have [an issue](https://github.com/Roo4L/ipclib/issues/3) in ipclib repository which references this exact problem.
 This might help one to notice the hardcode inside, but I suppose I would never fix it since I'm done here.

 ### Initializing Device driver